Meet Our Educators

 Jason’s experiences have also produced several popular publications, including The Lost Dinosaurs Of Egypt (which accompanied a two hour A&E television special) and the award-winning A Dynasty of Dinosaurs coloring book.
 His artwork has appeared in National Geographic Magazine as well as National Geographic Television specials Dinosaur Death Trap and Dinosaur CSI.
 Jason’s biggest contributions to the science of paleontology are his students, volunteers and interns.

 Brittany was a Dinosaur Education Intern and later an Educator at The Academy of Natural Sciences of Drexel University in Philadelphia, where she primarily taught school groups about a variety of natural history subjects.
 She was also a volunteer educator in the New Jersey State Museum's public Paleontology Laboratory.
 More recently, in 2015 and 2016, Brittany co-wrote, edited, filmed, and produced the Ask the Experts Video Learning Library for the New Jersey State Museum.
 She is currently pursuing her Masters in Secondary Biology Education at Saint Joseph's University.

 Through 2015-2016 Laura interned as a fossil preparator and educator at both the Academy of Natural Sciences of Drexel University in Philadelphia and the New Jersey State Museum.
 While interning, she helped to teach visitors of all ages about the research, field, and lab aspects of being a paleontologist.
-She is now a Teaching Assistant at East Tennessee State University where she teaches a Geosciences lab course entitled “Earth through Time”.
-The course covers topics such as plate tectonics, taxonomy, and vertebrate osteology.
+At East Tennessee State University she worked as a teaching assistant where she taught a geosciences lab course entitled “Earth through Time” which covered topics such as plate tectonics, taxonomy, and vertebrate osteology.